Inventory Management vs. Warehouse Management: How They Work Together

 What is the difference between inventory and warehouse management?

-How do inventory and warehouse management interact with one another?
+How do inventory and warehouse management work together?

 What are the benefits of good inventory management?